Skarbo/hass-scinan-thermostat/README.md

 - Change temperature
 - HVAC mode: Heat / Off
-- Preset: Auto / Comfort / Day or night
+- Preset: Auto / Away / Comfort / Day or night

-_Turning off device is not supported by API, will be set as Away when using HVAC Off._
+_If Turning off device is not supported by API, please set the preset mode to Away instead._

 ### Schedule / program